nktnet1/sync-request-curl/ROADMAP.md

       metadata known to be incorrect, which RFC 9110 section 8.6 forbids.
       Multipart remains separate because native libcurl serialization owns its final boundary and encoded size.
+- [x] Restrict public request targets and followed redirects to absolute `http:`/`https:` URLs.
+Reject schemeless targets instead of allowing libcurl to guess a protocol, and reject non-HTTP schemes before they can reach the native transport.
+Preserve the existing public malformed-URL contract by surfacing syntactically invalid/schemeless targets as `CurlError` code 3 rather than leaking Node's `TypeError` from `new URL()`.
+- [x] Disable libcurl's ambient proxy-environment discovery.
+Requests do not implicitly inherit `http_proxy`, `HTTPS_PROXY`, `ALL_PROXY`, or related variables; proxy routing remains an explicit future high-level option.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request